 Telephones.
 Love ’em or hate ’em.
 At various times in my life, I’ve done both.
-As a teen, starting with something like the black one in the picture, I could and did easily spend hours on the phone.
+As a teen, starting with something between the black one and the green one in the picture, I could and did easily spend hours on the phone.
 So did my two younger sisters.
 So many hours that my dad, a doctor, had to have a second line installed just for his calls.
 After all, an obstetrician was effectively on call 24/7.

 As an adult, parent, and employee, phones were, quite simply, a necessity — one we all knew, used, and often cursed for one reason or another.
 The last phone I knew as an employee was one of those nifty neato beasts with multiple lines and functions and I hated it.
 Not only because I wasn’t fully confident about how to use all those functions (hold, forward, intercom, etc.) — because I didn’t need to — but because even though I could turn it off (hurray!), I wasn’t allowed to (dammit!).
 If I didn’t take my incoming calls, the girl at the front desk would have to take a message, poor dear … so there went my ability to work uninterrupted when I wanted to (which was all the time).
 I’m sure you’re all familiar with being deep into a complex train of thought and then being interrupted by sudden jangling at your elbow.
 (Yeah, and I have a terrific startle response to boot.)

 I suppose that’s why, once I retired, I also retired from the hated telephone.
 And I kiss the earth beneath the feet of people who finally invented effective call blocking.

 Still, I need to use the phone now and then and I hate it.
 I procrastinate like crazy.
 I don’t even call family; I let them call me.
 I never analyzed my aversion beyond “I don’t want to bother people,” or “I might inconvenience someone.”
 Probably because that’s the way I feel about people calling me.